The Oxford Parkinson's Disease Centre offers attractive opportunities to work with leading researchers in advancing the understanding of Parkinson's.

 To discuss research opportunities with OPDC email email@example.com

-This is an exciting opportunity to work at the interface between academic research and pharmaceutical drug discovery to contribute to the discovery of novel therapeutics for Parkinson’s disease (PD).
-This project aims to better understand the molecular mechanisms of PD and develop new therapies by working with induced pluripotent stem cell (iPSC) lines and dopamine neurons generated from PD patients, rodent primary neuronal cultures, and cell lines.
+This is an exciting opportunity to work at the interface between academic research and pharmaceutical target and drug discovery to contribute to the discovery of novel therapeutics for Parkinson’s focused on the ubiquitination pathway.
+This project aims to better understand the molecular mechanisms around the ubiquitination pathway in Parkinson’s and develop new therapies by working with induced pluripotent stem cell (iPSC) lines and dopamine neurons generated from people with Parkinson’s, rodent primary neuronal cultures and cell lines.